SUMMER MEDICINE KIT

 Prevention — avoiding bites in the first place

 • DEET repellent (20-30%) — the most effective substance for repelling mosquitoes and ticks.
-Safe for adults and children over three years of age.
-Apply to exposed skin every four to six hours.
+Safe for adults and children over 3 years of age.
+Apply to exposed skin every 4-6 hours.

 • Icaridin — an alternative to DEET that is gentler on the skin.
-Effective for six to eight hours.
+Effective for 6-8 hours.
 A good choice for people with sensitive skin.

 • Coils and plug-in vaporisers — for terraces, balconies and hotel rooms.
 They do not replace skin repellents but make a useful supplement.